lucy-sorensen/lucy-sorensen.github.io/_pages/publications.md

 <br>“<a href="https://www.brookings.edu/blog/brown-center-chalkboard/2019/04/29/teacher-turnover-and-the-disruption-of-teacher-staffing/">Teacher turnover and the disruption of teacher staffing</a>” (Brookings Institute)
 <br>“<a href="https://rockinst.org/wp-content/uploads/2018/11/11-19-18-Virginia-Supply-and-Demand-Report.pdf">Virginia Is for Teachers?
 An Analysis of the State's Teacher Demand and Supply</a>” (Rockefeller Institute of Government)
 <br>“<a href="https://obssr.od.nih.gov/how-can-we-prevent-criminal-delinquency-start-early-and-focus-on-soft-skills/">How can we prevent criminal delinquency?
 Start early and focus on soft skills</a>” (NIH OBSSR Connector)
+<br>“<a href="https://acf.gov/sites/default/files/documents/acf_report_2_rev_022415_final_508_0.pdf">Self-regulation and toxic stress report: A review of ecological, biological, and developmental studies of self-reguilation."
+(Administration for Children and Families)

 <br><b>Working Papers</b>
 <ul>